earlvincentgorospe-boop/Reclaimitlost-and-found-system/README.md

 ## Quick Note

-If you are new to running PHP projects: extract the project, install XAMPP, open the folder in VS Code, and follow the steps above. there is readme.md in there so that you can see the feautures
+If you are new to running PHP projects: extract the project, install XAMPP, open the folder in VS Code, and let github copilot do the work there is readme.md in there so that you can see the feautures